What is the Current Ratio?

 Current Ratio Formula – What are Current Assets?

 Current assets are resources that can quickly be converted into cash within a year’s time or less.
-These include the following:
+They include the following:

-- Other receivables – such as insurance claims, employee cash advances, income tax refunds
+- Other receivables – Insurance claims, employee cash advances, income tax refunds

-- Office supplies – includes office resources such as paper, pens, and equipment expected to be consumed within a year
+- Office supplies – Office resources such as paper, pens, and equipment expected to be consumed within a year

 Current Ratio Formula – What are Current Liabilities?